Stability of a Stochastic Model for Demand-Response: Proofs

-A consequence of this result is that, by Theorem 9.1.8 of~\cite{meyn-tweedie} and by Corollary~\ref{cor:comppet}, which shows that the set $C$ is small, the chain is Harris recurent.
-Furthermore, by Theorem 10.0.1 of~\cite{meyn-tweedie}, it admits a unique invariant measure $\pi$.
-Finally, by Theorem 13.0.1 of~\cite{meyn-tweedie} and by Corollary~\ref{cor:aper}, we get the finiteness of $\pi$ and we conclude.
+A consequence of this result is that the chain is Harris recurrent, by Theorem 9.1.8 of Meyn and Tweedie~\cite{meyn-tweedie} and by Corollary~\ref{cor:comppet} (which shows that the set $C$ is small).
+Furthermore, by Theorem 10.0.1 of Meyn and Tweedie~\cite{meyn-tweedie}, it admits a unique invariant measure $\pi$.
+Finally, by Theorem 14.0.1 of Meyn and Tweedie~\cite{meyn-tweedie} and by Corollary~\ref{cor:aper}, we get the finiteness of $\pi$ (and thus the $f$-ergodicity) and we conclude.

 Let us now delve into the details:

 We prove that the function $H : \mathbbm R \times \mathbbm R_+ \to \mathbbm R_+$,

 is a Lyapunov function for the system~(\ref{eq:el1}-\ref{eq:el2}).